THE TRANSMISSION GALLERY

 It seems that Bilsdale had two access hatches at the top, one for the centre access spine that we've seen in the pictures above, and this one to gain access to the UHF aerials below.
 It can be seen that this outer hatch is specially shaped to match the curve of the main cylinder, whose diameter was 2100 mm.

-Subsequently frequency re-planning allowed the more conventional four channel grouping to be used, but despite this when Channel Four came along in 1982 a completely new EMI-slot four-channel UHF aerial was built in the lower half of the cylinder; it's likely that the original R&S three channel aerial would have needed so much redesign work (power handling, bandwidth etc) that it was simpler to install a new four-channel aerial in the unused lower section of the UHF cylinder.
+Therefore when Channel Four came along in 1982 a completely new EMI-slot four-channel UHF aerial was built in the lower half of the cylinder; it's likely that the original R&S three channel aerial would have needed so much redesign work (power handling, bandwidth etc) that it was simpler to install a new four-channel aerial in the unused lower section of the UHF cylinder.

 A mast outline of the mid-1980s shows the UHF aerial occupying only the bottom half of the cylinder, but the significance of this subtlety has only just been clarified thanks to TCPD.